unlegendnl/plantrDeployment/README.md

 ##  Secrets
 (!IMPORTANT!)
 Change the ip's within the yml to the ones assigned from the cluster, see slides (!IMPORTANT!)
 Kubectl apply -f Secrets/Secrets.yml
+After this step, delete the pods of the gateway, mssql, authservice and profileservice to apply these overrides

 # Testing